astropy/photutils/docs/psf.rst

 more detailed description of this formalism, see `Anderson & King 2000
 <https://ui.adsabs.harvard.edu/abs/2000PASP..112.1360A/abstract>`_.

 In colloquial usage, "PSF photometry" sometimes refers to the more general task of model-fitting photometry with the effects of the PSF either implicitly or explicitly included in the models, regardless of exactly what kind of model is actually being fit.
-For brevity (e.g., ``photutils.psf``), we use "PSF photometry" in this way, as a shorthand for the general approach.
+In the ``photutils.psf`` package, we use "PSF photometry" in this way, as a shorthand for the general approach.

 PSF Photometry Overview